 Specifying the right flooring system to satisfy your unique performance, durability and aesthetic requirements is a learned process.
-There are so many industrial flooring solutions available on the market today, it is a monumental task to decipher which solution is the right one for your business process.
+There are so many quality industrial flooring and design solutions available on the market today, it is a monumental task to decipher which solution is the right one for your business process.
 The truth is, there is no “one size fits all” solution out there.
-Flooring “systems” are a combination of products designed to work together to address your unique performance, durability and aesthetic requirements.
+Flooring “systems” are a combination of products designed to work together to address your unique performance, durability and aesthetic requirements with industrial floor cleaning.

 There are a great number of factors to consider, from environmental factors, to performance characteristics, to final aesthetics and texture.
-To help you better understand just what factors go into building the best flooring system for your unique application, we came up with the “PIP Project Consideration Process”, which identifies the following:
+To help you better understand just what factors go into building the best quality industrial flooring and design system for your unique application, we came up with the “PIP Project Consideration Process”, which identifies the following:

 #1 – Initial project considerations

 One of the first things you should look at when considering an industrial flooring system is the current condition of your concrete substrate.
 This will help drive the type of flooring structure you should install within your facility.
 So, start by evaluating the following: